nerves-project/nerves/docs/User Interfaces.md

 ...
 ```

 And in order to start networking when the fw boots add a child worker that sets up networking.
 This example sets up the networking using DHCP.
-For more networksettings check the `nerves_networking` project.
+For more network settings check the `nerves_networking` project.

 ```elixir
 # nervy/apps/fw/lib/fw.ex